King's Guide to Edmonton

 Innovation: Edmonton is a place where people take risks.
-Run with a new idea start something new to change your neighbourhood, the city and even the world.
+Run with a new idea, start something new to change your neighbourhood, the city, and even the world.
 Edmonton invented the food bank and the North American Fringe theatre movement.
-It has also launched major global corporations like Stantec, PCL, The Running Room, Telus, Shaw, Ledcor and Bioware; and Edmonton is a global leader in recycling and waste management.
+It also launched major global corporations like Stantec, PCL, The Running Room, Telus, Shaw, Ledcor, and Bioware; and Edmonton is a global leader in recycling and waste management.
 “At its best, this is a place for builders and creators.” -Mayor Don Iveson.

-Cultural Capital & Festival City: Pulsing with cultural and arts events, Edmonton is known for its lengthy roster of festivals, foodie culture, eclectic neighbourhoods and superb museums.
-Edmonton was even named by National Geographic as one of the world’s top 10 summer cities in 2015.
+Cultural Capital & Festival City: Pulsing with cultural and arts events, Edmonton is known for its lengthy roster of festivals, foodie culture, eclectic neighbourhoods, and superb museums.
+Edmonton was named by National Geographic as one of the world’s top 10 summer cities in 2015!

-Shopping: Edmonton features fabulous shopping, from hip boutique shopping along Whyte Avenue to West Edmonton Mall, one of the world’s largest shopping complexes spanning 48 city blocks with more than 800 stores and attractions.
-Edmonton is also known for its numerous farmers markets, Night Market and crafts fairs.
+Shopping: Edmonton features fabulous shopping, from hip boutique stores along Whyte Avenue to West Edmonton Mall, one of the world’s largest shopping complexes spanning 48 city blocks with more than 800 stores and attractions.
+Edmonton is also known for its numerous farmers markets, Night Market, and crafts fairs.

-Transit: The Edmonton Transit System has a Light Rail Transit system (LRT), as well as extensive bus routes.
-You can also enjoy Edmonton's network of river valley bike trails and King's free parking!
+Transit: The Edmonton Transit System has a Light Rail Transit system (LRT), as well as extensive bus routes, and a network of valley bike trails.
+If you drive, King's has free parking!
 For more information, click here.